life-itself/community/content/blog/from-field-study-to-limicon-2024-community-call.md

 ---
-title: "Community Call: From Field Study to Limicon 2024"
+title: "Community Call: From Field Study to Limicon 2024 with Danielle Johnson"
 created: 2024-03-18
 categories:
   - community-call